KingDolphin/IPLCSimulator/Documentation.md

 ## Parsing the Instruction

-The given code prases the instruction, finding out whether the instruction is already in the cache or not.
+The given code parses the instruction, finding out whether the instruction is already in the cache or not.

 ## Pushing the Pipeline Stage

-This function is reponsible for moving instructions along in the pipline, and determing if stalls or forwarding is needed for the program to pipeline successfully.
+This function is reponsible for moving instructions along in the pipline, and determining if stalls or forwarding is needed for the program to pipeline successfully.

+### 2. Branch Prediction
 In the case that the instruction is a branch, determine if next the next instruction loaded is the next instruction and branch predict if not.

 If the branch prediction was wrong, add a cycle and then push the stages through and add a nop.

 If the branch was correct, then nothing else happens.

+### 3. LW Delays
+First, check if the data is in the cache.
+We have a hit if so; otherwise, we have a miss, and the pipeline is delayed by `CACHE_MISS_DELAY`s.

+Next, check if the ALU stage is r-type.
+If so, check if one of the first two ALU registers mach the MEM destination register.
+In that case, write the data from the MEM stage to the WRITEBACK stage, and reset MEM to nop.

+### 4. SW Delays
+First, check if the data is in the cache.
+If a miss, delay by `CACHE_MISS_DELAY`.

+### 5. Normal Processing
+Increment pipeline cycles, representing normal processing.

+### 6. Push Stages
+Copy data in each stage to successive stages.

+### 7. Reset FETCH
+Insert a nop into the FETCH stage.